History of Pike Place Market

 Pike Place Market is a public market in Seattle, Washington founded in 1907.
-Throughout its history, in spite of various challenges brought about by changing ordinances and planning initiatives, it has operated without major interruptions, making it of the oldest continuously operated public farmers' markets in the United States.
+Throughout its history, in spite of various challenges brought about by changing ordinances and planning initiatives, it has operated without major interruptions, making it one of the oldest continuously operated public farmers' markets in the United States.
 It was created when city councilman Thomas P. Revelle took advantage of the precedent of an 1896 Seattle city ordinance that allowed the city to designate tracts of land as public markets, and designated a portion of the area of Western Avenue above the Elliott Bay tideflats off Pike Street and First Avenue.
 The first building at the Market opened November 30, 1907.
 During the early 1920s, the north side of the Corner Market became known as the Sanitary Market, and the area developed into a social scene.
 A new ordinance forbidding farmers' stalls to be placed in the street resulted in proposals to move the market, but in 1921 council voted to retain the existing location and work on expanding in place.

 In 1963, a proposal was floated to demolish Pike Place Market and replace it with Pike Plaza, which met community opposition, including help from prominent individuals within the board of Friends of the Market.
 An initiative was passed on November 2, 1971, that created a historic preservation zone.
 As a part of this, the city founded the Pike Place Market Preservation and Development Authority (PDA) to run the Market.

 In the 1980s, a nonprofit group, the Pike Place Market Foundation, was established by the PDA to raise funds and administer the Market's free clinic, senior center, low-income housing, and childcare center.
 The 1983 Hildt Amendment or Hildt Agreement struck a balance between farmers and craftspeople in the daystalls which set a precedent for allocation of daystalls.
 In 1998, the PDA ended the Hildt Agreement; a new agreement, the Licata-Hildt agreement, was adopted in February 1999.
 In 2008, Seattle voters approved a six-year property-tax levy to fund critical repairs and improvements, which were completed in 2012.